 - Critical Thinking—Graduates are able to analyze different points of view, discerning value within opinions with which they disagree, and arriving at multiple solutions to problems.

 - Quantitative Reasoning—Graduates will be able to utilize quantitative information in a variety of forms in order to draw conclusions and solve problems.

 - Creativity– Graduates can demonstrate diversity in their creative productions by generating applications of their acquired knowledge through the thoughtful planning and designing of visual solutions.

-- Technical Skill Expertise—Ability to create within and through discipline-specific media, purposefully applying technical skill and historical context.
+- Technical Skill Expertise—Ability to create within and through discipline-specific media, purposefully applying technical skill and stylistic context.

 See below for results of assessment of these outcomes: